Campus lunch on the Stetson Green

 Our People Operations/HR Team is driven to provide an efficient and people-focused experience for our colleagues in the hiring process.
 We are excited to welcome new talent to our Hatter community.

-Stetson utilizes SilkRoad as our recruiting software.
-People Operations/HR grants access to this platform for hiring managers and recruiters which they access through their MyStetson page.
+Stetson utilizes NeoEd as our recruiting and applicant tracking software.
+People Operations/HR grants access to this platform for hiring managers and teams which they access through their MyStetson page.

 Recruitment:

-Once the final candidate is chosen and the Reference Forms are completed, the Top Candidate is moved to "Reference Check Completed" in SilkRoad and Step 5, the Job Offer Stage begins.
+4. Select Top Candidate: Once at least two E-References are completed, identify the final candidate and move them to the Top Candidate stage in NeoEd.
+Now, Step 5, the Job Offer Stage begins.

 This stage of the new hire process requires two-way communication with the People Operations/HR Team prior to any offer being extended.

-Prior to making a verbal offer, please email Chris Chellberg ([email protected]) with the candidate’s name, attached reference forms, and the offer you would like to make.
-Chris will assist in approving the candidate and salary offer amount based on classification, experience, internal equity and market data.
+Prior to making a verbal offer, please email Chris Chellberg ([email protected]) with the candidate’s name and the offer you would like to make.
+Chris will assist in approving the candidate and salary offer amount based on classification, experience, internal equity, and market data.

 Written Offer Extended:

-After the final candidate has accepted the offer of employment, the People Operations/HR Team will initiate the clearance and onboarding process with the assistance of the hiring manager and other university colleagues.
+After the final candidate has accepted the offer of employment and signed the offer letter, the People Operations/HR Team will initiate the onboarding process with the assistance of the hiring manager and other university colleagues.
 We encourage the supervisor and/or hiring manager to continue communication as the employee navigates the onboarding process.

 Information Technology Needs: